 A hundred years ago, everyone cooked with animal fats like lard and tallow.
 At that time, heart attacks were unheard of in patients younger than seventy and obesity was very rare.
 Now that we cook everything in toxic vegetable oils, obesity is rampant and heart attack and stroke are the leading causes of death.

 The cholesterol lie is an awful example of medical research and medical science gone wrong, paid for by Big Food in the seventies.
-And 50 years later, still all nutrition advice is based ont it.
+And 50 years later, still all nutrition advice is based on it.

 Cholesterol is very complicated, a vital part of your body and the building block for your hormones.
 It’s in the clogged arteries to repair the damage caused by inflammation and save you.

 High cholesterol does not lead to heart disease and protects against many illnesses, including cancer.
 Studies found an inverse relationship between all-cause mortality and cholesterol levels.
+Turns out that reducing what your body is composed of is a bad idea.

 Cholesterol is an organic molecule produced in all the cells of the body.
 The liver produces most of the daily cholesterol.
 It makes up 30% of the cell membranes and is used to build and maintain them.
 It enables the body’s production of Vitamin D and steroids, hormones and more.
 And it’s crucial for transports and signals between cells.